10 Ingenious Ways to Test Your Startup Idea Before Launching: Because You Can’t Just Ask Your Mom!

 Use social media to eavesdrop on conversations about similar products.
 Listen to the buzz in the incredibly focused and hard-working cafes of Denver’s tech scene.

-4. MVP, or the Most Useful Model
+4. MVP, or the Most Valuable Prototype

 “You need an MVP to learn what customers love or hate—preferably love,” says Eric Ries, author of The Lean Startup.

-5. Crowdfunding: The Modern Day Video Begging
+5. Crowdfunding: The Modern Day Tech Begging

 Platforms like Kickstarter and Indiegogo are the equivalents of street performing in Los Angeles.
 Your audience will pay if they like the tune.
 Just ensure you don’t hit a sour note!